Military history of Switzerland: Contemporary history

 In 1989, the status of the army as a national icon was shaken by a popular initiative aiming at its dissolution (see: Group for a Switzerland without an Army) receiving 35.6% support.
 This triggered a series of reforms, and in 1995, the number of troops was reduced to 400,000 ("Armee 95").
 Article 58.1 of the 1999 constitution repeats that the army is "in principle" organized as a militia, implicitly allowing a small number of professional soldiers.
 A second initiative aimed at the army's dissolution in late 2001 received a mere 21.9% support.
 Nevertheless, the army was shrunk again in 2004, to 220,000 men ("Armee XXI"), including the reserves.

 In 2003, for the first time since 1815, Switzerland deployed troops on foreign soil.
 The Swiss Armed Forces deployed 31 soldiers to Afghanistan.
 Swiss participation in the War in Afghanistan ended in 2008 when 2 officers who had served with German forces returned home.

 On September 22, 2013, a referendum was held that aimed to abolish conscription in Switzerland.
 However, the referendum failed with over 73% of the electorate voting against it, showing the strong support for conscription in Switzerland.

 In 2016, the Swiss Federal Assembly voted to further reduce the army from 140,000 men to 100,000 men, reducing the time of basic training from 21 weeks to 18, but also to increase the military budget by 2.4 billion Swiss francs.
+In 2022, the Assembly voted to increase spending by 1.4 billion Swiss francs by 2030, or at least 1% of the country's GDP.
+The government planned to spend up to 50 billion Swiss francs on defense through the early 2030s.
+In 2024, the Armed Forces was projected to face significant funding shortfalls.

+In 2019, Lieutenant Colonel Christine Hug became the first openly transgender officer in the Swiss Army.